 - PhD History of Music, University of California, Berkeley.

-Benjamin Walton is a University Senior Lecturer in the Faculty of Music, and Fellow and Director of Studies in Music at Jesus College.
+Benjamin Walton is Reader in the History of Music, and Fellow and Director of Studies in Music at Jesus College.

 He studied at the universities of Cambridge for his BA and Sussex for his MA, before moving to the University of California, Berkeley for his doctoral research, where he completed a dissertation on musical culture in Paris during the 1820s.

 He held the Kathleen Bourne Junior Research Fellowship at St Anne’s College, Oxford, and then took up a lectureship in Music at the University of Bristol.
 He joined the Faculty of Music at Cambridge in 2006.

 His research interests centre on the social and cultural history of music during the 19th century.
 His recent work has focused on musical transnationalism in the first half of the century, with an emphasis on touring opera troupes beyond Europe, on the reception of Gioachino Rossini and Vincenzo Bellini, on the material history of opera, and on the idea of the ‘Twin Styles’, represented by Rossini and Beethoven, in the historiography of European music.

 His recent and current PhD students have worked on: